 The impressive statue and emblem of Singapore.
 The combination of two creatures: The head of a lion and the body of a fish.
 The latter implies where the state was created from, whereas the former shows how it developed and the power this state has now.
 The statue is over 9 meters high and is the most emblematic point in the whole city.
 It is opposite the hotel Marina Bay Sands and is a meeting place for tourists and locals.

-Very close to the hotel you can enjoy a walk in these magical gardens.
+Very close to the hotel, you can enjoy a walk in these magical gardens.
 The morning hours are more conducive to a quiet walk and taking photos.
-On the contrary, the afternoons are far more lively with light shows accompanied by music and of course the crowd flow is bigger.
-Do not fail to visit the globes Flower Dome and Cloud Forest for which you will have to pay an entrance fee.
-You may find the details and prices here.
+On the contrary, the afternoons are far more lively with light shows accompanied by music, and of course, the crowd flow is bigger.
+Do not fail to visit the Globe’s Flower Dome and Cloud Forest, for which you will have to pay an entrance fee.
+On the other hand, walking the grounds and the Supertree Grove is completely free, and at night, the spectacular Garden Rhapsody light and sound show at the Supertrees is also free (nightly at 19:45 and 20:45).
+You may find the details and prices on the Gardens by the Bay official website.

 Bugis Street Market